Learning 3D-Gaussian Simulators from RGB Videos

-\paragraph{Temporal encoding} As shown in \figref{fig:temporalmerging}, before merging t-SPCs across timesteps, we inject a learned, timestep-specific positional encoding \( E_{t_k} \) as
+\paragraph{Temporal encoding.} As shown in (\figref{fig:temporalmerging}), before merging t-SPCs across timesteps, we inject a learned, timestep-specific positional encoding \( E_{t_k} \) as

 This temporal encoding ensures that the attention mechanism can distinguish points across different temporal instances, enabling the model to reason about dynamics over time.
-Similar positional encoding methods have previously been applied in transformer architectures to differentiate positions within sequences~\cite{attention_is_all_you_need}.
+Similar positional encoding methods have previously been applied in transformer architectures to differentiate positions within sequences~\citep{attention_is_all_you_need}.

-\paragraph{Temporal merging} Unlike \ptv, which limits attention exclusively to patches composed of points from the \emph{same time step}, our method extends the receptive field across time steps.
-To do so, we propose \emph{temporal merging}, which applies a one-bit right shift to the temporal codes \( s_{t_k} \):
+\paragraph{Temporal merging.} Unlike \ptv, which restricts attention exclusively to patches composed of points from the \emph{same time step}, our method enables a wider receptive field across time.
+To do so, we propose \emph{temporal merging} which applies a one-bit right shift to the temporal codes \( s_{t_k} \):

-For example, consider points initially serialized with temporal codes \( s_{t_1}=0 \) and \( s_{t_2}=1 \) as depicted in \figref{fig:temporalmerging}.
-After temporal merging, the updated temporal codes become \( s_{t_1}=0 \) and \( s_{t_2}=0 \).
-Thus, the points originally belonging to separate time steps now receive identical batch-temporal codes, enabling patch grouping to form patches that contain points from multiple time steps simultaneously.
-Consequently, our attention module can effectively model relationships among points across adjacent time steps within a single computational step.
+For instance, points from time steps \( s_{t_1}=0 \) and \( s_{t_2}=1 \) are merged by shifting their codes, so they both become $0$, as depicted in (\figref{fig:temporalmerging}).
+By grouping points from separate time steps into a single patch, the attention module can model relationships across time.

-In our current implementation, we merge pairs of consecutive time steps \( t_j \) and \( t_{j+1} \), where \( j \in 2n, n \in \mathbb{N}^* \).
-We adopted this simple and computationally convenient strategy, though more elaborate temporal merging schemes -- such as aggregating points from larger windows of adjacent time steps -- can also be explored in future work.
-Importantly, while \cite{whitney2024highdensity} deploy a dedicated transformer module for each time step, our proposition of temporal merging enables the reuse of the same attention block across time steps.
-This design significantly reduces memory consumption while also promoting knowledge transfer between time steps.
+Importantly, while \citep{whitney2024highdensity} deploy a dedicated transformer module for each time step, our proposition of temporal merging enables the reuse of the same attention block across time steps, which significantly reduces memory consumption and promotes knowledge transfer.